Medan, the world tongkat ali (pasak bumi) capital

 This website is my personal tribute to the city of Medan, the world's tongkat ali capital, my favorite place in the world.

 I am a European author, and I have visited Medan many times during the last 10 years.
 I am not of retirement age yet, but if I were, Medan, or the province of North Sumatra, would be my first choice.
 Anyway, the best herbal an old man can get his hands on, is tongkat ali (pasak bumi in Indonesian, Eurycoma longifolia by scientific name).

 Never heard of tongkat ali?
-Check tongkatali.org, where they offer a trial set.
+Check tongkatali.org.

 While residence permits for foreigners are hard to come by (and expensive) anywhere in Indonesia, I am serious with my choice of Medan.
 So serious that I am prepared to give up my original citizenship, and become Indonesian instead.

 If ever I had a love relationship with a city, than this is it.
 And I sincerely do hope that it will be a love relationship 'til death do us part, and never turn into scorn and hate as love relationships among humans sometimes do.

 Some parts of the city of Medan are beautiful, and Medan has repeatedly won Indonesian prices for a well-maintained city, but it's not really the architecture that has captured me.
 Neither is it the landscape ("medan" is the Indonesian word for "field", and indeed, the city is built on flat ground).

 From the perspective of architecture, there are anyway few large cities in Indonesia or Asia that are beautiful in the sense that Rome, Bern, or Heidelberg are beautiful cities.
 While Medan is, by Asian standards, an old city, reaching back more than 500 years, it's appearance (as that of all large Asian cities) is marked by rapid growth and development over the last 50 years.